cse-sim/cse/doc/src/records/performancemap.md

 **pmLUValues=*float array***

 Comma-separated values specifying the lookup data.
 The number of values required is the product of the size of all PMGRIDAXISs in the current PEFORMANCEMAP.
-In the example above, there are 4 DBTs and 3 speeds, so 12 values must be provided.
+In the example above, there are 4 OutdoorDBTs and 3 speeds, so 12 values must be provided.

 <%= member_table(
   units: "various",